Remote Environments & VS Code

 Here’s the reality: most LLM CLI tools run best in a Linux environment.
 But most of you aren’t sitting in front of a Linux computer.
 You’re on a Mac laptop, a Windows machine, a university lab workstation, or a government-issued device.

-The mental model: Local vs Remote
+The mental model: local vs remote

-Before we set up anything, internalize this:
+Before we set up anything, internalize this concept.
+It’s the single most important idea in this lesson:

 | Concept | What it means | Example |